 Due to the existence of low permeable bedrock underlying the deep shellbed aquifer, saltwater lateral migration along the base of the shellbed is a more likely mechanism of saltwater intrusion.
-As discussed in Appendix B, the proposed take is located in the central sand area.
-The additional drawdown is unlikely to change the potential saltwater lateral migration profile at the sentinel locations assessed from MWGM report (WWA, 2017)
+The proposed take is located in the central sand area.
+As detailed in Appendix B, the additional drawdown is unlikely to change the potential saltwater lateral migration profile at the sentinel locations assessed from MWGW report (WWA, 2017)